kenshaw/libvmod-dns/README.rst

  ./configure VARNISHSRC=DIR [VMODDIR=DIR]

+`VARNISHSRC` is the directory of the Varnish source tree for which to compile your vmod.
+Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module.

+Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your Varnish installation).

+Make targets:

+* make - builds the vmod
+* make install - installs your vmod in `VMODDIR`
+* make check - runs the unit tests in ``src/tests/*.vtc``

 If you are installing this on a Debian or Debian-derivative, and using the [Debian packages](https://www.varnish-cache.org/installation/debian), then doing the following (as root) should be all that is necessary to build and